rrennoir/PyAccEngineer/README.md

 ### Open the app

-- Use the start_PyAccEngineer.ps1 script (right click on it then run with powershell)
+- Use the StartApp.bat / StartApp.ps1 script

-or if you know what you are doing

-- Open terminal
-- Navigate to the PyAccEngineer folder
-- Start venv (if used)
-- `python main.py`

 #### Possible problems